Most internet users are familiar with avatars.

 Sign in with your WordPress.com account details …

-If you don’t have a WordPress.com account, you can easily sign up for one on the Gravatar site …
+If you don’t have a WordPress.com account, you can create one on the site …

-Once you have verified and set up your account, follow the instructions to set up your profile, and select the email address and image you want to associate with your Gravatar.
+Once you have verified and set up your account, follow the instructions to complete your profile, and choose the email address and image you want to associate with your Gravatar.

 You can access and edit your own account settings …

-Once you have finished setting up your account, your Gravatar will be integrated with your WordPress account and follow you around the web.
+Once you are done editing your details and setting up your account, your Gravatar will follow you around the web.

-Your Gravatar will also show up inside your own WordPress dashboard, in your user profile …
+Your Gravatar will also appear inside your own WordPress dashboard, in your user profile …

 Although WordPress sites now automatically integrate with Gravatars, you can manage the following settings: